SenseGrow/java-oauth2-provider/README.md

 TODO

 <h1>Usage with Play Framework</h1>
-First you need to include this library in your project.
+First you need to include this library in your project. <br />
-Then you need to implement all model in your project.
+Then you need to implement all model in your project.  <br />
-Then you need to implement com.sensegrow.oauth2provider.request.OAuthRequest in your project.
+Then you need to implement com.sensegrow.oauth2provider.request.OAuthRequest in your project. <br />
-Then you need to create an OauthController which contains two methods
+Then you need to create an OauthController which contains two methods <br />
-1. auth(String client_id, String client_secret,String redirect_uri, String response_type, String email,	Long user_id) : for authorization_token
+1. auth(String client_id, String client_secret,String redirect_uri, String response_type, String email,	Long user_id) : for authorization_token <br />

 2.accessToken() : for access_token.